timofruehwirth/howto/howto_figma/howto_figma.md

 Aims:
 - readers can sign up to Figma and create teams
-- readers can create mock-ups in Figma
+- readers can create mock-ups of UIs (user interfaces) in Figma
 - readers can prototype UI functionality in Figma, including links and simple dropdown lists

 ## Introduction